luilver/python_http_server_ngrok/README.md

 ### Dot ENV file

 Replace `/path/to/local/folder/to/be/shared` with your desired filesystem folder to be shared.
-Ex: `/home/luilver/bin` will share all my scripts.
+Ex: `/home/luilver/bin` will share all my scripts # As previously shown ( :

 ### Nogrok YAML file